 I watched the Breaking Bad finale yesterday, and enjoyed it.
 Mostly, I enjoyed closure on the series, whatever form it took.
 Once, when asking my mother what made Latin Soap Operas much better than their US counterparts, her first answer was "they end," referencing the fact that they just have a story and tell it, rather than milk a set of characters for 30 years.

-The problem with television's business model is that a show will just go on until it becomes absurd and outdated, and only then will the writers (ha! kidding! executives) decide to wrap it up.
+until it becomes absurd and outdated, and only then will the writers (ha! kidding! executives) decide to wrap it up.

 Until they do, you get absurdities like Monk, a star detective, only in the last episode checking out a gift his wife left him and he just never opened.
 Surprisingly, it solves the whole case!
 Huddy and the entire season it spawned was just an unmitigated disaster.
 And Dexter went really south after Deb decided to call her feelings big-L Love.

 [Breaking Bad spoilers for the whole series follow.]

 I really feared this would happen at the end of Breaking Bad.
 Season 4 was probably my favorite season of any television ever, since it had Walt in the vice against Gus, who was just so much smarter, more professional, more experienced, and with less to lose.
 The fact that Walt was able to scheme his way out (and the way he did it) was exceptional.